Breastbone Compress with Lavender Essential Oil

 Lavender essential oil, in almond oil

-A deepening of the breathing and a harmonization of the body temperature can be achieved through the balancing effect of lavender emanating from the breastbone.
+A deepening of breathing and a harmonization of body temperature can be achieved through the balancing effect of lavender emanating from the breastbone.
 The patient becomes calmer, falls asleep more easily, and the sleeping cycles are lengthened.

 - Anxiety (see example case)

 - Difficulty falling asleep (see example case)